idoyudha/eshop/docs/development-guide.md

     ```
     make clone
     ```
+2. Create `.env` from `.env.example` for every service.
+Contact the author for the value.

-2. Build and up.
+3. Build and up.
     ```
     make up
    ```

-3. Open `localhost:3000` for customer page and `localhost:3001` for admin page.
+4. Open `localhost:3000` for customer page and `localhost:3001` for admin page.